rituraj421/Aero-Reservation_backend/README.md

     <li>GET - localhost:8080/ritu/rsvps/{airline}/cancelled -> returns all CANCELLED Reservations by Airline.</li>
     <li>GET - localhost:8080/ritu/rsvps/cancelled -> returns all Reservations that were cancelled.</li>
     <li>POST - localhost:8080/ritu/flight -> insert a Flight into database, does some checking like Loop in Source, Destination - Airports and arrival date must be after the departure date.</li>
-    <li>POST - localhost:8080/ritu/rsvp/customer -> makes a reservation for the given customerId with the given flightId.
-Instead of binding the data, here I used a Map<String, Object> to process this.</li>
+    <li>POST - localhost:8080/ritu/rsvp/customer -> makes a reservation for the given customerId with the given flightId.</li>
     <li>PUT - localhost:8080/ritu/rsvp/cancel/{rsvpId} -> cancel a reservation with the given reservation id.</li>
     <li>PUT - localhost:8080/ritu/flight/cancel/{flightId} -> cancel a flight with the given flight id.</li>
     <li>DELETE - localhost:8080/ritu/delete/customer/{customerId} -> delete a customer associated with the given id, free the reservarions that were made by this customer.</li>